zxsean/XReSign/README.md

 # XReSign
 XReSign allows you to sign or resign unencrypted ipa-files with certificate for which you hold the corresponding private key.
+Checked for developer, ad-hoc and enterprise distribution.

 ## How to use